shinymcshine09/SnakeGame/README.md

 # SnakeGame

-This is a remake of Nokia's Snake game in Java as my first personal project.
-The purpose of this project was to give me something relatively easy to code.
+This is a remake of Nokia's Snake game in Java and is my first ever personal project.
+The purpose of this project was to give me something relatively easy to code whilst being fun to make.

 ## Description